Distinguishability, Ensemble Steering, and the No-Signaling Principle: Summary

-In conclusion, we have developed and established a general method of distinguishing states in GPTs.
-This generalizes i) the geometric formulation \cite{ref:baegeo} and ii) optimality conditions \cite{ref:holevo} \cite{ref:yuen} in the quantum case to GPTs.
-The formulation is also illustrated with an example, the four-state polygon system, a particularly interesting case where the bipartite extension shows the maximally non-local correlations \cite{ref:barrett} \cite{ref:brunner}.
-It is also shown that the distinguishability and the non-locality are independent resources, along a similar conclusion in the quantum case \cite{ref:acin}.
-We also remark that in GPTs i) measurement for the optimal discrimination is generally not unique and ii) no-measurement sometimes give an optimal strategy, along the results in quantum cases in Refs. \cite{ref:baegeo} \cite{ref:helstrom} \cite{ref:hunter}.

-Then, with the general formalism developed, we have shown that for GPTs where ensemble steering is possible, the distinguishability can be tightly determined by no-signaling condition.
-We remark that, although the distinguishability itself explains a fundamental limitation in measurement on states via a measurement principle postulated in given GPTs, it is shown that the distinguishability is dictated by the relation between fundamental principles, ensemble steering and the no-signaling condition.
-This also finds a physical meaning of Gleason's theorem \cite{ref:gleason} in quantum theory as the expression such that, in Hilbert space, both ensemble steering on states and the no-signaling principle on measurement outcomes are compatible and peacefully co-exist.
+We have developed and established a general method of distinguishing states in GPTs.
+This generalizes i) the geometric formulation \cite{ref:baegeo1, ref:baegeo2} and ii) optimality conditions \cite{ref:holevo} \cite{ref:yuen} in the quantum case to GPTs.
+The formulation is also illustrated with an example (the four-state polygon system) a particularly interesting case where the bipartite extension shows the maximally non-local correlations \cite{ref:barrett} \cite{ref:brunner}.
+It is also shown that distinguishability and non-locality are independent resources.
+We also remark that in GPTs i) measurement for the optimal discrimination is generally not unique, and ii) sometimes no measurement give an optimal strategy, thus similar to the results in quantum cases in \cite{ref:baegeo1,ref:baegeo2} \cite{ref:helstrom} \cite{ref:hunter}.
+With the general formalism and tools developed, we have shown that for GPTs where ensemble steering is possible, the distinguishability can be determined by no-signaling condition.
+State istinguishability was also shown to be dictated by the relation between ensemble steering and the no-signaling condition.
+This also gives a physical motivation for why we have the Born rule in Hilbert space quantum mechanics as opposed to mathematical motivations (e.g. Gleason's theorem \cite{ref:gleason}): we can have both ensemble steering yet satisfy the no-signalling principle.

-Finally, we note that the tight relation among the distinguishability, ensemble steering, and the no-signaling principle does not imply quantum theory uniquely yet.
-The reason may be even deeper, however, it is also worth to mention that the distinguishing task applies a single setting of measurement, differently from the non-locality test \cite{ref:bell}.
-If quantum theory can be uniquely found among non-signaling theories by replacing the distinguishability with some other, the task would apply more measurement settings.
-We leave it open to find some operational tasks tightly related to fundamental principles such that quantum theory is uniquely characterized.
-In this way, we also envisage information-theoretic characterizations of quantum theory.

-The author thanks G. Chiribella, D. Gross, M. Navascu\'es, S. Wehner, and S. Yun for helpful discussions and comments.
-This work is supported by National Research Foundation and Ministry of Education, Singapore.